emdashdrupal/Carto/Home.md

 The second option is **POI Category Format**.
 You can select: <ul><li>**All** to export all applicable POI categories.</li><li> **Single** to export the most applicable one; default is **All**.</li></ul>

 The third option is the **Export Sub-Building Upgrades’ POIs** option.
-Users can decide whether to export sub-building upgrades as individual POIs or not; default to be false.
+Users can decide whether to export sub-building upgrades as individual POI or not; default to be false.

 The fourth option is the <a id="CountHomelessResidents"></a> **Count Homeless Residents** option.
 When enabled, the homeless that *live in parks* are counted into corresponding fields.
 This table explains how Carto performs the census, assuming **Count Homeless Residents** is enabled: